mariadb-corporation/MaxScale/Documentation/Monitors/MySQL-Monitor.md

 Number of failures that must occur on all failed servers before a failover is initiated.
 The default value is 5 failures.

-The monitor will attemt to contact all servers once per monitoring cycle.
-When _failover_ mode is enabled, all of the failed servers must fail _failcount_ number of connection attemps before a failover is initiated.
+The monitor will attempt to contact all servers once per monitoring cycle.
+When _failover_ mode is enabled, all of the failed servers must fail _failcount_ number of connection attempts before a failover is initiated.

 The formula for calculating the actual number of milliseconds before failover can start is `monitor_interval * failcount`.
 This means that to trigger a